andrezgz/slicedom/reference/Perl-Unicode.md

 As explained in ["ASCII Rules versus Unicode Rules"](https://perldoc.perl.org/perlunicode#ASCII-Rules-versus-Unicode-Rules), under ASCII rules, they are considered to be unassigned characters.

-==This can lead to unexpected results==.
+<mark>This can lead to unexpected results</mark>.
 For example, a string's semantics can suddenly change if a code point above 255 is appended to it, which changes the rules from ASCII to Unicode.
 As an example, consider the following program and its output:

 ```shell
 $ perl -le'